popey/unsnap/README.md

 Currently unsnap runs a `snap save` for each snap being migrated.
 This uses the `snapd` internal mechanism to backup application data.
 You should ensure you have enough disk space and time for this operation, as some applications will have a lot of data to backup.

-More information about `snap save` can be found in the (snap snapshots documentation)[https://snapcraft.io/docs/snapshots]
+More information about `snap save` can be found in the[(snap snapshots documentation](https://snapcraft.io/docs/snapshots).

 The backup can be skipped by omitting running the backup scripts before starting the migration proper.

+The backups made with `snap save` are (by default) stored in `/var/lib/snapd/snapshots` as zip files.

+It's (currently) left as an exercise for the user, to actually *restore* the data, should they need to.

 ## Logging